The USC Voice Center Experience

 Applications will be administered through the ALA using the NRMP match.

-Applications, comprised of a letter of intent, CV and 2-3 letters of recommendation, can be submitted starting September 1, 2017.
-On-site interviews will be held January – April 2018
+Applications, comprised of a letter of intent, a CV and 2-3 letters of recommendation, can be submitted starting September of each year.
+On-site interviews will be held from January through April.

-Please send inquiries and applications to Lindsay Reder, MD at Lindsay.Reder@med.usc.edu.
+Please send inquiries and applications to Michael Johns, MD at Michael.Johns@med.usc.edu.